OpenOmics/metamorph/README.md

  * [<code>metamorph <b>unlock</b></code>](https://openomics.github.io/metamorph/usage/unlock/): Unlocks a previous runs output directory.
  * [<code>metamorph <b>cache</b></code>](https://openomics.github.io/metamorph/usage/cache/): Cache remote resources locally, coming soon!

-**metamorph** is a comprehensive ...insert long description.
+**metamorph** is a comprehensive workflow that starts off with assembly of short read DNA sequencing data (metagenome) to build contigs for each individual sample, followed by contig binning.
+Good quality genomic bins from all samples are futher combined and dereplicated to generate representative metagenome-assembled genomes or MAGs.
+These MAGs are further classified, quantified, and used to predict functional profiles.
+The short read DNA sequencing data (metatranscriptome) mapping to MAGs is used for functional profiling.
 It relies on technologies like [Singularity<sup>1</sup>](https://singularity.lbl.gov/) to maintain the highest-level of reproducibility.
 The pipeline consists of a series of data processing and quality-control steps orchestrated by [Snakemake<sup>2</sup>](https://snakemake.readthedocs.io/en/stable/), a flexible and scalable workflow management system, to submit jobs to a cluster.

 The pipeline is compatible with data generated from Illumina short-read sequencing technologies.
 As input, it accepts a set of FastQ files and can be run locally on a compute instance or on-premise using a cluster.
 A user can define the method or mode of execution.
 The pipeline can submit jobs to a cluster using a job scheduler like SLURM (more coming soon!).
 A hybrid approach ensures the pipeline is accessible to all users.